Teaching Jobs In UK Visa Sponsorship 2023 – Apply Now

 A personal statement is what?

-Your personal statement is your first chance to showcase your personality, which is crucial in the teaching profession.
+• Your statement is your first chance to showcase your personality, which is crucial in the teaching profession.

 What information should you put in the statement?

-A teacher’s personal statement should be between 300 and 500 words, unless the job posting specifies a different length.
+• A teacher’s statement should be between 300 and 500 words unless the job posting specifies a different length.
 This should leave you with enough room for powerful opening and closing statements, followed by a succinct justification of your suitability for the position.

-Find out if there are any specific requirements from the school before you start writing your personal statement.
-This could be general (“show how you meet the requirements set forth in the job role”) or particular (“include an example of a difficult situation you have overcome”).
+• Find out if there are any specific requirements from the school before you start writing your statement.
+This could be general (“show how you meet the requirements outlined in the job role”) or particular (“include an example of a difficult situation you have overcome”).

-Due to the nature of teaching, it is likely that other candidates for the position will have a comparable academic and professional background to yours.
+• Due to the nature of teaching, other candidates for the position will likely have a comparable academic and professional background to yours.
 However, each person has unique strengths and experiences.
 Consider a time in your career when you truly excelled, a quality you’ve worked especially hard to develop, or skills you’ve brought into teaching from a previous career.

 What should you leave out?

-With a few tailored changes, it’s acceptable to use your own personal statement on multiple job applications, but it should always be written in your own distinctive words.
+• With a few tailored changes, it’s acceptable to use your statement on multiple job applications, but it should always be written in your own distinctive words.
 Online examples of teacher personal statements are available, but it’s important to keep in mind that they are merely examples.

 Conclusion